-Check ionisation electrode and connecting cable.
+Check the ionisation electrode or ignition/monitoring electrode and the connecting cable.
 Check plug-in connections for loose contacts.

 Deposits on the electrodes indicate foreign bodies in the combustion air.
 Check the installation room and flue system for causes of the deposits, e.g. laundry detergents, cleaning agents, toiletries, deposits in the ventilation air supply (chimney).